about

 General Info

-• Suitable for kids:
+Suitable for kids: ✅

-• Number of monkeys: 600
+Number of monkeys: 700

-• Popularity: 🧡🧡🧡🤍🤍
+Popularity: 🧡🧡🧡🤍🤍

-• Difficulty: Easy
+Difficulty: Easy

 Sangeh Monkey Forest is one of the three monkey forests in Bali.
-Covering an area of about 10 hectares, you will find a dense forest of deciduous trees (Dipterocarpus hasseltii) that provide a cozy habitat for approximately 600 grey long-tailed macaques (Macaca faciculari).
+Covering an area of about 10 hectares, you will find a dense forest of deciduous trees (Dipterocarpus hasseltii) that provide a cozy habitat for approximately 700 grey long-tailed macaques (Macaca faciculari).
 Among others, the 17th-century Hindu temple Bukit Sari with its dominant nine-story roof of the main shrine, is located within the forest.

 This monkey forest is located in Sangeh village of Abiansemal district, about 35 minutes drive from Ubud.
 GPS coordinates can be found here.
 You will reach the spacious parking area through the main gate.
 A ticket office is on the right-hand side immediately after the entrance to purchase tickets.
-The entrance fee is IDR 30,000 (USD 2)/person and IDR 5,000 (USD 0.3) for scooter parking.
+The entrance fee is IDR 75,000 (USD 5)/person and parking is free.
+Included in the ticket price is bottle of water for you and some peanuts for the monkeys.

 The left side of the parking lot is lined with stalls selling snacks and small handicrafts.
-You can also buy a small bag of peanuts for IDR 5,000 (USD 0.3) to use as a treat for the monkeys.
+You can also buy additional bag of peanuts for IDR 5,000 (USD 0.3) to use as a treat for the monkeys.
 At the end of the car park on the left, you will find toilets for a voluntary fee.

 You can't miss the entrance to the forest itself; it's just past the ticket office on the right.
 Once you enter the grounds, a grassy area with paths and statues will open up.
 Here you can sit down and feed the monkeys, who love to come here to take nuts from the tourists.
 If you continue past the statues, you will enter the forest, and a view of the temple will open up for you.
 In front of the temple on the left side is a pool for the monkeys, who often swim here and even jump into it from the temple walls.